Centered on Community

 Albion Scholarships and Awards

-It is our policy that students may receive no more than one major merit-based and one smaller departmental scholarship in combination.
+It is our policy that students may receive no more than one major merit-based scholarship and smaller departmental scholarships will be limited.
 Departmental scholarships are defined as those between $500 and $3,000.
-If you successfully interview or audition for more than one large departmental or talent-based scholarship, you may choose between the larger scholarships.
+The student financial services office will work to provide the best scholarship offer for the student.